 Plaque can still build up on the teeth, if not removed it can lead to calculus and tartar.
-This in turn affect the natural tissues of the gum.
-Ultimately a pocket around the implant could develop and the implant become loose.
+This, in turn, affects the natural tissues of the gum.
+Ultimately a pocket around the implant could develop and the implant becomes loose.

 Your gums are natural and require attention and as you age your body changes and it is important that you undertake these regular dental visits to get a professional opinion on the state of your mouth and teeth.

 Hygienist Alison Edisbury further explains:

 You can get gum disease around implants just like you can around natural teeth, and it is therefore important that you implement and maintain a thorough oral hygiene routine for prevention.
 There are different types of implants and some may require a specialised oral hygiene aid – your dental team will be able to show you the best products for you to use.

 Alison Edisbury – Dental Hygienist – GDC Number: 170983